-Have you ever wondered why Christmas celebration turns into Christmas stress for many people?
-That is quite a paradox when you think about it.
+Have you ever pondered why Christmas is filled with so much paradox in our culture?
 Christ’s birth is second only to his resurrection in the amount of joy it should bring people all across the world.
 The angels announced hope, peace, and great joy to all people because God came to be with us.
 Even the commercialization of Christmas is festive with all of the decorations, gifts, and parties.
-Yet studies show that the holiday season delivers more loneliness and stress than any other time of year.
-Christmas when God gave the greatest gift of love and generosity in history.
-Yet many celebrate the gift with greed, overspending, and over shopping.
+Yet studies show that during the holiday season people feel more loneliness and stress than any other time of year.
+Christmas began with God giving the greatest gift of all and we celebrate by giving gifts to those we love.
+Yet we can see the embodiment of greed in the way we overspend and over shop.
 It is called “Black Friday” for a reason.
 You might get bruised badly if you don’t get out of the way of a crazy-eyed woman near the sale rack.

 I have found that serving someone in the name of Jesus is wonderfully stress relieving.
 Serve in your church.
 There will be many people who visit your church this year who don’t have a relationship with Jesus.
 Your serving will make an impact and will contribute to someone coming to Christ.
 That is a gift that will last forever!

 Do something for someone who is truly in need.
 You will find that far more satisfying than serving copious amounts of food to glutinous, ungrateful relatives.
 You will find great joy in serving someone who can’t do anything in return for you.